 I need information about...

-The lungs inflate (fill with air) as you breathe.
+The lungs inflate, or fill with air, as you breathe.
 In the lungs, air travels through branching airways called bronchial tubes.
 These end in tiny sacs called alveoli.
-Sometimes alveoli rupture (break).
+Sometimes alveoli rupture.
 This causes air to leak into the space between the lungs and the chest wall.
 These air leaks cause problems with breathing and can lead to lung damage.

 Any baby can get an air leak.
 Air leaks may occur due to:

-Meconium aspiration syndrome, a health problem that causes the lungs to become irritated, damaged, and overinflated (filled with too much air).
+Meconium aspiration syndrome, when an infant inhales a bit of meconium, or it's first feces, during or after labor.
+It causes the lungs to become irritated, damaged, and overinflated (filled with too much air)

-Respiratory distress syndrome, a common problem in premature babies that is a result of immature lung development and causes difficulty in breathing.
+Respiratory distress syndrome, a common problem in premature babies that is a result of immature lung development and causes trouble breathing

 Pulmonary interstitial emphysema (PIE): Tiny ruptures occur in the alveoli, allowing air to leak out into the lung tissue.
 This puts pressure on the surrounding alveoli.
-Too many of these tiny leaks can lead to the more severe problems (pneumothorax and pneumomediastinum) described below.
+Too many of these tiny leaks can lead to the more severe problems such as collapsed lung (pneumothorax) or pneumomediastinum.

 Your baby’s treatment will depend on how severe the air leak is.
 If the baby is not having breathing problems, treatment probably isn’t needed.
 A small air leak may heal by itself.
-For more severe cases, treatments include the following:
+For more severe cases, treatments include:

 A needle or catheter (small, flexible tube) is inserted into the space between the lungs and the chest wall.
 This is used to draw air out.
 This process helps remove the air that leaked out, so breathing can return to normal.
 If a lot of air leaked out, though, further treatment may be needed.